AndrewDavis1191/tinyACM/README.md

 ## Constructive Criticism!
 Please send feedback to me if you have suggestions on code in any manner; operation, readability, overall JavaScript best practices.

-This is my first time messing around with JavaScript, Most of what I've done professionally is Powershell.:poop:
+This is my first time messing around with JavaScript/TypeScript, Most of what I've done professionally is Powershell.:poop:

-I wanted to go vanilla JS, as I'd like to move into TypeScript and React/RN and actually appreciate the problems it solves.
+I started with vanilla JS, later migrated to TypeScript.
+Mostly because I wanted to see TS + later move to React/RN and actually appreciate the problems it solves.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)